yashasip7/Fresher-Coding-Assessment/music/README.md

         └── Anti-Hero.mp3
 ```

-Files that do not have an album should be put in a `Singles` folder.
-Files with incomplete metadata should be put in a separate folder called `Incomplete Metadata`.

 ## Step 4: Reorganize Files - Dry Run

 The intention here is to enable users to reorganize their files in the file system based on file metadata.
 This command should specify what changes will be made on the file system based on the criteria to reorganize by.